Cornish Rex Cat Temperament & Personality

 The Cornish Rex is known for being a high-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 5-10 lbs and lifespan of 11-15 yrs, the Cornish Rex requires thoughtful care tailored to their specific breed characteristics.
+5-10 lbs body size, 11-15 yrs expected life — and the Cornish Rex has particular breed-specific care realities worth learning up front, not in reaction to problems.
 The Cornish Rex cat is distinguished among felines by its short coat, high energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Genetic Health Considerations: The Cornish Rex breed has documented susceptibility to HCM, luxating patella, hyperthyroidism.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.